wdyjwdy/notes/network/tcp.md

 # TCP

-[Transmission Control Protocol](https://datatracker.ietf.org/doc/html/rfc9293) (TCP), which provides areliable, connection-oriented service to the invoking application.
+Transmission Control Protocol (TCP), which provides a reliable, connection-oriented service to the invoking application.

 Services provided by TCP: